Online Safety Alerts - Think Before you Scare - Updated 2019

 - Huffington Post: 6 Tips For Parents Dealing With Scaremongering 'Suicide Games'

-Viral scare/'suicide' challenges often contain graphic and/or frightening imagery; we strongly recommend that these images should not be shared directly with children.
+Viral scare or 'suicide' challenges often contain graphic, distressing and frightening imagery; we strongly recommend that these images should not be shared directly with children.
 Adults should however be aware that if they mention specific challenges by name this could lead to curious children and young people undertaking their own research.
-Caution should be used, even if children and young people have already heard of a challenge/game.
+Caution should be used, even if children and young people have already heard of a challenge or game.

 Sharing information or safety messages that are untrue or unfounded can significantly damage our credibility in the eyes of young people.
 Even when information comes from websites or organisations considered to be trustworthy, they may unknowingly be sharing hoaxes or “fake news”.
 It is therefore crucial that we are all critical consumers and do not always accept or believe everything we read online.